 Georgia Lee's writing has appeared in numerous national and local publications, literary magazines, blogs and anthologies.
 She teaches “In Your Own Words: Writing Memoir” at OLLI, a continuing education division of Emory University, coaches individual clients, and teaches group workshops.
-Georgia Lee is the Vice President of community outreach at the Atlanta Writers Club.
+Georgia Lee is the former Vice President of community outreach at the Atlanta Writers Club.

 Winner – Atrium Award for Business Reporting from UGA’s journalism school

 DIVA Award for journalism from Atlanta Apparel Mart and Finalist, Glimmer Train’s New Writers 2012.